het-tanis/prolug-labs/Linux-Labs/102-monitoring-linux-logs/step4/text.md

 Log into Grafana (and change the password if you didn't do it earlier)

+Create the datasource for Loki in the the Datasource page.
+URL = http://127.0.0.1:3100

 Create a dashboard (import 13639) that shows the log files for your server.

 <br>